sillsdev/ptx2pdf/docs/documentation/Categories.md

 [http://ubs-icap.org/chm/usfm/3.0/notes_study/categories.html]

 In the XeTeX macros, categories can apply to most markers.
 Normally they will be enclosed by another marker.
-Some markers form an explict enclosure (such as footnotes, cross-references and side-bars), others form an implicit enclosure, (such as tables), where the end marker is implicitly provided by the following paragraph style.
+Some markers form an explicit enclosure (such as footnotes, cross-references and side-bars), others form an implicit enclosure, (such as tables), where the end marker is implicitly provided by the following paragraph style.
 Paragraph styles (and section headers) can now also have categories applied to them.
 In this case starting the category creates